-Along with the late Professor Charles Kibert, Dave was a founding board member and Strategic Policy Director for Cross Creek Initiative, Inc., a Florida-based non-profit that works with public and private sector clients on green building, energy, and sustainability planning.
+Dave was a county commissioner from 1998-2002 and elected Chairman of the Alachua County Commission (Gainesville, Florida) in 2000.
+As Commissioner, he championed renewable energy and energy conservation efforts and sustainability policies for the county.
+Dave remains a board member and Strategic Policy Director for Cross Creek Initiative, Inc., a Florida-based non-profit that works with public and private sector clients on green building, energy, and sustainability planning.

-Prior to joining AASHE's Board, Dave was one of three co-creators of AASHE’s Sustainability Tracking and Ratings Systems (STARS), a set of campus sustainability metrics similar to the LEED system--and dubbed by the Chronicle for Higher Education as the "gold standard of campus sustainability metrics."
+He is active in national sustainability issues as Secretary of the Board of Directors for the Association for the Advancement of Sustainability in Higher Education.
+Prior to joining AASHE's Board, Dave helped create the Sustainability Tracking and Ratings Systems (STARS), a set of campus sustainability metrics similar to the LEED system--and dubbed by the Chronicle for Higher Education as the "gold standard of campus sustainability metrics."

-A beekeeper, fisherman, and bicycle rider, Dave also plays the pedal steel guitar and dobro.
-He is married to Nancy Lockhart Newport and together they have five children and five grandchildren.
+A beekeeper and fisherman, recumbent bicycler, and combined-driving horse-carriage competitor, Dave also plays the pedal steel guitar.
+He is married to Nancy Lockhart Newport and together they have five children ages 15-30.